After starting oaCapture you should see a screen like this:

 16-bit mode is currently only enabled for mono cameras, as is 2×2 binning.
 Raw mode is only available for colour cameras supporting both RGB and raw data transfers.

 The image pane allows the size of the captured image to be set.
-In v0.0.3 ROI is unsupported.
 Where a range of resolutions is offered by a camera driver however, these appear in the drop-down beneath the “Max Size” option and can be selected that way.
-ROI will support selection of arbitrary size regions in a future release.
-“Max Size” chooses the largest resolution supported by the camera.
+The ROI selection supports selection of arbitrary size regions if the camera supports it.
+To select an ROI click on the ROI selector and then enter the size required. oaCapture may adjust the size if the camera enforces other constraints (eg. the ASI120 cameras require the ROI to be a multiple of 1024 pixels).
+To apply the new resolution click on the “square” button.

 Preview Zoom Size